-\begin{remark}[Connection to the DR-learner] The DR-learner was first introduced by \cite{van2006targeted}. \cite{kennedy2020optimal} later proposed the DR-learner, a two-stage, doubly robust meta-learner for fully conditional causal effects.
-Our DR-WCLS method extends this framework to the sequential randomization setting, where the causal excursion effect is a time-varying \textit{marginal} effect, obtained by projecting the fully conditional effect onto effect moderators and smoothing over time.
-The projection weight \(\tilde \sigma_t^2(S_t)\) in Step III is exactly for this purpose.
-For a more detailed discussion, see Appendix \ref{app:sec:weights} and \cite{dempsey2020}. \end{remark}
+\begin{remark}[Connection to the DR-learner] The DR-learner was introduced by \cite{van2006targeted} and later formalized by \cite{kennedy2020optimal} as a two-stage, doubly robust meta-learner for fully conditional causal effects.
+Our DR-WCLS method extends this to sequential randomization settings, where the causal excursion effect is a time-varying \textit{marginal} effect, obtained by projecting the conditional effect onto moderators and smoothing over time.
+The projection weight $\tilde \sigma_t^2(S_t)$ in Step III serves this role.
+See Appendix \ref{app:sec:weights} and \cite{dempsey2020} for more details. \end{remark}